To enjoy the videos on our site please download the latest flash plugin.

 Do I have to make an appointment for my dog to have a dental scaling and polishing?

-Yes. we will perform pre-anesthetic blood tests, examine for any other underlying disorders prior to the procedure, and determine if antibiotic treatment should be started in advance.
+Yes.
+We will perform pre-anesthetic blood tests, examine your pet for any other underlying disorders prior to the procedure, and determine if antibiotic treatment should be started in advance.

 How can I prevent tartar accumulation after the procedure?

 "Plaque and tartar begin forming in as little as six hours after your pet's dental cleaning."

 A home dental care program including regular tooth brushing is a MUST for all pets.
 We will provide you with detailed instructions on how to brush or rinse your pet's teeth.